Twicefred/Writing/Stories from TK City (Markdown)/Inner Fire.md

 *When your boyfriend goes into heat, it's your job to sate his urges.*

-*The release of WoW Shadowlands has occupied much of my free time, but after staring at my buff Tauren for a few hours straight, I knew I needed to take some time to write out exactly what I would let him do to me.*
+*The release of WoW Shadowlands has occupied much of my free time, but after staring at my buff Tauren for hours on end, I knew I needed to take some time to write out exactly what I would let him do to me.
+I hope you enjoy!*

 *Comments, feedback and faves are much appreciated!*